 Ashleigh began participating in Calisthenics at the age of 10 and started competing in solo competitions at the age of 11.
 In 2009 Ashleigh was selected to compete at the National Championships as a Graceful Soloist, and has also represented the ACT in the Intermediate and Senior teams in 2008 and 2011.

 Coaching was something Ashleigh has always seen herself doing, ever since she started with the club.
 Starting her cadetship in 2007, Ashleigh has continued coaching every year since.
-Spending one year with the Sub-juniors then moving on to the Junior age group.
+Spending one year with the Sub-juniors then moving on to the Junior age group and now Tinies.

-Ashleigh received her accreditation as a Level 1 coach in 2011.
-Ashleigh is also very proud to coaches a mixture of calisthenics soloists, graceful girls and duos.
+Ashleigh received her accreditation as a Level 1 coach in 2011 and is also very proud to coach a mixture of calisthenics soloists, graceful girls and duos.

 Amy Minchin – Tinies and Masters Coach 2019